nithins1/task-manager/README.md

 # Implementation Plan
 Sprint 1: Database setup, index page shows tasks, add page inserts new tasks, appropriate buttons on index page for marking tasks as complete and adding tasks

-Sprint 2: History page shows old tasks, index page has history button, history page has buttons for reactivating tasks Sprint 3: Stylistic cleanup, and implement images for tasks.
-Image files will be stored in Google Cloud Storage and the images table will have a row for each image and which task it is associated with.
-Index page shows images for each task.
+Sprint 2: Show old tasks, buttons for reactivating tasks

+Sprint 3: Stylistic cleanup.
+You can create tasks for other people (requires a new table for many-to-many relationship) and only those people can edit/complete the task